 Another favorite spring pastime in Western Montana is golf, and Missoula boasts seven courses.
 Pack your clubs and tee up just as the landscape begins to green up.

-Overnight at Gibson Mansion Bed & Breakfast (Hot Tip: The scones are insanely delicious), Residence Inn by Marriott Missoula Downtown, the brand new AC Hotel Missoula Downtown or Holiday Inn Missoula Downtown.
+Overnight at The Wren, Residence Inn by Marriott Missoula Downtown, the AC Hotel Missoula Downtown or Holiday Inn Missoula Downtown.

 Glacier National Park